Spiking Neural Networks

 Project Overview

 This was a one-week project exploring Spiking Neural Networks (SNNs)—a bio-inspired neural network paradigm that mimics the behavior of biological neurons.
-The work was conducted in collaboration with Timothée Masquelier, allowing us to dive deeper into SNN dynamics and learning mechanisms.
-Unlike traditional artificial neural networks (ANNs) that process continuous values, SNNs transmit information via discrete spikes, capturing not only input magnitude but also precise timing.
+The work was conducted in collaboration with Timothée Masquelier, one of the most cited researchers on SNNs.
+Unlike traditional artificial neural networks (ANNs) that instantly process continuous values, SNNs transmit information via discrete spikes, capturing not only input magnitude but also precise timing.

 We focused on understanding how SNNs work, their unique learning mechanisms, and how to implement them for image and time series tasks.